EdAncerys/MakersBnB/README.md

 ## Project Description

 Create a clone app of Airbnb in Ruby.
-This is a group project focused on building and MPV utilising XP principles.
+This is a group project focused on pair programing and delivering MPV utilizing XP principles.

 ### The Team: